pointfreeco/swift-composable-architecture/README.md

   2. Enter "https://github.com/pointfreeco/swift-composable-architecture" into the package repository URL text field
   3. Add **ComposableArchitecture** to your application, or, if you modularize your application, add it to a common, shared framework

+## Help

+If you want to discuss the Composable Architecture or have a question about how to use it to solve a particular problem, ask around on [its Swift forum](https://forums.swift.org/c/related-projects/swift-composable-architecture).

 ## Credits and Thanks

 The following people gave feedback on the library at its early stages and helped make the library what it is today: